Exus Blog Article

 Despite an economic blockade placed upon the state by several governments, the Qatar banking sector has remained resilient over the last few years amidst an evolving regulatory landscape.
 Indeed, Moody’s and Fitch both upgraded Qatar’s sovereign credit ratings outlook to stable in the summer of 2018, recognizing the successful resolution of the challenges associated with the economic embargo.

 Last year, Qatar witnessed its first major bank merger, with Barwa Bank and the International Bank of Qatar (IBQ) merging into a singular entity that’s now worth more than $22 billion.
 This merger resulted in the third-largest Islamic bank (and the sixth-largest bank overall) in the region and is a move that marked the beginning of a broader shift towards a more consolidated sector.

-Whilst its mergers that are being utilised in Qatar and across the Gulf to shrink operational and funding costs, however, it’s the eagerness of banks in the region to embrace digital banking that has arguably had the greatest impact.
+Whilst its mergers are being utilized in Qatar and across the Gulf to shrink operational and funding costs, however, it’s the eagerness of banks in the region to embrace digital banking that has arguably had the greatest impact.

 Local retail banks in Qatar are making a concerted effort to see the disruptive technologies reshaping the financial world at large as an opportunity to relish rather than a challenge to overcome.
-Burak Zatiturk, PwC Qatar Financial Services Leader, said: “Collaboration between traditional banks and fintechs must be a priority for the industry and will require stakeholders to develop solid infrastructure, regulations, procedures and human capital.”
+Burak Zatiturk, PwC Qatar Financial Services Leader, said: “Collaboration between traditional banks and fintech must be a priority for the industry and will require stakeholders to develop solid infrastructure, regulations, procedures, and human capital.”

 Chawla said: “The banking business is being constantly redefined by technology, changing customer expectations and evolving business models.
 The speed of change brings in newfound challenges in its wake.”
 The idea behind NABS Qatar is to train the spotlight on some of these issues and focus on how they can add immense value to the sector.